 To learn more about Unique Melody products on Headfonics you can click here.

-In late 2014 I emailed ALO asking them what is the game plane for 2014/2015 and they had a few ideas in the pot but otherwise I felt they had a fairly quiet year in terms of big ticket releases.
+In late 2014 I emailed ALO asking them what is the game plan for 2014/2015 and they had a few ideas in the pot but otherwise, I felt they had a fairly quiet year in terms of big-ticket releases.
 The fact they didn’t have a table at CES2015 actually got me a little worried that perhaps the ALO Audio juggernaut had ground to halt a little.

 The RX Line

 The RX MK3 went even bigger and opted for power and balanced to the detriment of IEM users because the one thing that really the RX series didn’t really cater for was the IEM crowd.
 The RX3, while seriously good for the planar crowd was, and still is, a bit of a noisy chap when it comes to highly sensitive Earphones.

 Both sides of the RX have an array of venting holes for heat dissipation.
-They also produce a nice little orange glow from the LED orange power on indicator located at the front of the amp or a similar LED light at the back which turns on when charging.
+They also produce a nice little orange glow from the LED orange power-on indicator located at the front of the amp or a similar LED light at the back which turns on when charging.